 CPDC has been a champion for civil society concerns and views around issues relating to trade liberalisation.
 The organisation has been at the fore front of advocating for a people centred approach to trade liberalisation and economic policy making.
-The main aim of this programme is too ensure that poverty reduction is the key outcomes of trade agreements. negotiations.
+The main aim of this programme is to ensure that poverty reduction is the key outcomes of trade agreements and negotiations.
 CPDC has undertaken extensive work producing research and positions papers on all areas of trade negotiations including the CARICOM Single Market and Economy (CSME), World Trade Organisation (WTO), Free Trade Area of the Americas (FTAA) and the Economic Partnership Agreement (EPA).
-CPDC’s work in this areas has provided education and awareness raising for civil society throughout the Caribbean, enhancing their capacity to critically engage these process.
+CPDC’s work in these areas have provided education and awareness raising for civil society throughout the Caribbean, enhancing their capacity to critically engage these processes.

-As a representative of the NGO sector, one of the critical areas of work for the organsiation has been to enhance the institutional framework and environment for NGOs to operate , this involves not only building the capacity of the sector but also advancing ideas for strengthening the sustainability of the sector.
+As a representative of the NGO sector, one of the critical areas of work for the organisation has been to enhance the institutional framework and environment for NGOs to operate.
+This involves not only building the capacity of the sector but also advancing ideas for strengthening the sustainability of the sector.
 CPDC is one of the few organisations in the region that has produced a body of work geared specifically at NGO financing.
-Under this programme area research was conducted to analyse the state of Corporate Social Responsibility in the Caribbean as well as ground breaking work on the Establishment of a Regional Community Development Foundation.
+Under this programme area, research was conducted to analyse the state of Corporate Social Responsibility in the Caribbean, as well as, ground breaking work on the Establishment of a Regional Community Development Foundation.
 More recently, CPDC has hosted a number of Leadership Training Workshops aimed at enhancing the skills of persons working in the Caribbean NGO sector.

 Governance and Participation

 This programme areas aims to ensure that the sustainable livelihoods of peoples in the Caribbean are protected through the development of innovative strategies and partnerships.
-Under this programme area undertook a major initiative to foster better linkages between Agriculture and Tourism in St. Lucia (2004).
-This involved bringing small farmers and hotels together in order to develop agreed standards to ensure a better market for agricultural produce.
+Under this programme area a major initiative was undertaken in 2004 to foster better linkages between Agriculture and Tourism in St. Lucia.
+This involved bringing small farmers and hotels together, in order to develop agreed standards to ensure a better market for agricultural produce.
 CPDC’s presence and work towards the Sustainable Development Goals, remain a priority.